zephyrproject-rtos/hal_ethos_u/README.md

-# Arm Ethos-U Core Driver
+# Arm(R) Ethos(TM)-U core driver

-This repository contains a device driver for the Arm Ethos-U NPU.
+This repository contains a device driver for the Arm(R) Ethos(TM)-U NPU.

 ## Building

 The source code comes with a CMake based build system.
-The driver is expeced to be cross compiled for any of the supported Arm Cortex-m CPUs, which will require the user to setup a custom toolchain file.
+The driver is expeced to be cross compiled for any of the supported Arm Cortex(R)-M CPUs, which will require the user to setup a custom toolchain file.

 The user is also required to define `CMAKE_SYSTEM_PROCESSOR` for the target CPU,